4 Types of research studies

 Descriptive studies answer descriptive RQs.

-Example 3.1 (Descriptive study) A study in Hong Kong determined the percentage of people wearing face-masks under different circumstances (L. Y. Lee et al. 2020).
+Example 4.1 (Descriptive study) A study in Hong Kong determined the percentage of people wearing face masks in a variety of situations (L. Y. Lee et al. 2020).
 This is a descriptive study, where the population is 'residents of Hong Kong', and the outcome is (for example) 'the percentage who wear face masks when taking care of family members with fever'.

 We do not explicitly discuss descriptive studies further, as the necessary ideas are present in the discussion of observational and experimental studies.